StephenCleary/blog-stephencleary-dotcom/blog/_posts/2012-02-02-async-and-await.md

 <div class="alert alert-info" markdown="1">
 <i class="fa fa-hand-o-right fa-2x pull-left"></i>

-Tip: If you have a very simple asynchronous method, you may be able to write it without using the await keyword (e.g., using Task.FromResult).
-If you _can_ write it without await, then you _should_ write it without await, and remove the async keyword from the method.
-A non-async method returning Task.FromResult is more efficient than an async method returning a value.
+Tip: If you have a very simple asynchronous method, you may be able to write it without using the await keyword (e.g., returning a task from another method).
+However, be aware that there are [pitfalls when eliding `async` and `await`]({% post_url 2016-12-01-eliding-async-await %}).
 </div>

 ## Return Types